Alextechie/authentication-authorization/notes.md

 Select should be avoided when making dynamic queries because it can affect static typing.

 -- One can't use both select and include

+## NB
+The encodeURIComponent is used to encode a hash(generated from cryto lib) into a readable string by the browser.

+TODOS:
+1. Hash the verification token
+2. Decode the verification token when verifying the token sent to the user

+Points: -- When hashing the verificatino token you can't fetch for it using the token from req.query because its raw and the one in the database is hashed.
+One should the userId associated with that token and compare it using the compare method from bcrypt.